kleopatra999/faq/answers.md

 uses the `gist` method instead.
 The former is meant for computers, the latter for human interpretation.

-Or phrased different, `$obj.Str` gives a string representation, `$obj.gist` a short summary of that object suitable for fast recognition by the programmer.
+Or phrased differently, `$obj.Str` gives a string representation, `$obj.gist` a short summary of that object suitable for fast recognition by the programmer, and `$obj.perl` gives a Perlish representation.

 For example type objects, also known as "undefined values", stringify to an empty string and warn, whereas the `gist` method returns the name